ALANVF/Red.js/README.md

 # Running

 ## Locally
-In order to run this locally, you'll need Node 12.13.1 or higher installed (I haven't tested it with any older versions yet).
+In order to run this locally, you'll need Node 12.13.1 or higher installed (I haven't tested it with any older versions yet) and TypeScript 3.9.2.

 ## In a browser
 I have yet to actually test Red.js in a browser, but it should be fine as long as you aren't using IE or Firefox.